panicinc/CodaPluginKit/Webscript Sidebar plugins/README.md

 - saveAll - Saves all open documents.
 - displayHTMLString(string) - Renders the given HTML in a new preview tab.
 - displayHTMLStringWithBaseURL(string, string) -- Renders the given HTML in a new preview tab using the base URL for any embedded links or resources.
 - (int) runCommand(string, array) - Runs the command line tool at the specified path.
 Accepts an array of string arguments to pass to the tool.
+Returns the result value from the tool after completion.

 #### CodaPlugInPreferences: